 List boxes can not only be used to display an entity selection, they can also be used to modify the entity selection’s content by directly editing values in the list box.

-In this case, the list box automatically saves the modified value on the “On deactivate” or “On losing focus” events.
+In this case, the list box automatically saves the modified value as soon as the cell is validated.
 Please note that the list box of “collection and entity selection” type uses the optimistic locking mode, unlike the current selection list box.

 Something else to note, the list box widget is optimized.
 It uses a cache, so you can use the list box to display large data sets.